gazebosim/docs/dome/sdf_worlds.md

 </include>
 ```

 We need to set `SDF_PATH` and `IGN_FILE_PATH` environment variables to the parent folder of our model.
-For example, our directory looks like this:
+For example, if our directory looks like this:

 ```
 world_tutorial<br/>